Iraneus/betamedneed/_services/payments.md

 Using Medneed Credit helps build your credit rating for more financing and credit options, enabling you to get whatever you need when and where you need it and pay later.

-## Other Payment Options
+## Medical Insurance
-You can pay for any Medneed service through your medical insurance if covered.
+You can pay for what you need through your medical insurance if covered.

-You can pay with Medneed Card and use the Medneed Coupon when available.